Sociail · Security

 What we ask

 Email security@sociail.com with a clear description of the issue, reproduction steps, and your assessment of severity.
-We acknowledge reports within two business days.
-We'll keep you updated on status as we triage and remediate.
+We aim to acknowledge good-faith reports promptly during normal business operations.
+We'll keep you updated as we triage and remediate.

 Please give us reasonable time to fix the issue before publishing details (we coordinate disclosure timing with researchers).
-We don't pursue legal action against good-faith security research conducted within these guidelines.
+We do not intend to pursue legal action against good-faith security research conducted within these guidelines.

 Out of scope: denial-of-service testing, social engineering against the team, physical attacks, and findings that require access to a victim's account or device beyond the user's normal usage.